Sexual orientation and gender identity in the Australian military: Effect of inclusion on troop morale

 A study conducted in 2000 by Aaron Belkin and Jason McNichol found that the lifting of the ban on gay service had not led to any identifiable negative effects on troop morale, combat effectiveness, recruitment and retention or other measures of military performance.
 The study also found that the lifting of the ban may have contributed to improvements in productivity and working environments for service members.
 Similarly, Hugh Smith states in the Oxford Companion to Australian Military History that predictions of damage to the ADF's morale and mass-resignations if the ban was lifted did not eventuate, and the reform did not lead to any widespread or long-lasting problems.

-DEFGLIS
+DFLGBTIS

-The Defence Force Lesbian Gay Bisexual Transgender and Intersex Information Service (DEFGLIS), founded in 2002 by Petty Officer Stuart O'Brien, supports and represents Australian Defence Force LGBTI personnel and their families.
+The Defence Force Lesbian Gay Bisexual Transgender and Intersex Information Service (DFLGBTIS), founded in 2002 by Petty Officer Stuart O'Brien, supports and represents Australian Defence Force LGBTI personnel and their families.
 It does this through professional networking and peer support, by strengthening defence capability through greater inclusion of LGBTI people, and by educating defence about LGBTI matters.

 DEFGLIS is registered with the Australian Charities and Not-for-profits Commission as a charity.

+HIV military policy

+Since August 2024, a new recent “HIV military policy” was adopted and implemented by the Australian Defence Forces (ADF) - that allows current ADF members or those wanting to join the ADF on a case-by-case basis for HIV-positive individuals on health grounds alone (instead of being banned outright as was the case previously for many decades).